CostasStavrou/sha-databases/week2/README.md

 It can be used (of course) with the [Node.js mysql2 module](https://www.npmjs.com/package/mysql2) just by changing the module name in line 5 of the step1.js file.

+** Note: Don't use the included package.json with this.
+It is for step3.js **

 ## Adding a new database user

 Until now we've always connected to the database as root.
 We don't want to allow